Howard Hughes purchases the land

-A 1,004-acre mixed-use village, Summerlin Center is home to single- and multi-family neighborhoods, Villa Trieste –Nevada’s first LEED-certified neighborhood developed by Pulte Homes; five major office and retail centers; Summerlin Centre community park; Las Ventanas at Summerlin – a continuing care retirement facility (2006); and three schools: West Career and Technical Academy (2010) and Faith Lutheran Middle School and High School (1998).
+A 1,004-acre mixed-use village, Summerlin Centre is home to single- and multi-family neighborhoods, Villa Trieste –Nevada’s first LEED-certified neighborhood developed by Pulte Homes; five major office and retail centers; Summerlin Centre community park; Las Ventanas at Summerlin – a continuing care retirement facility (2006); and three schools: West Career and Technical Academy (2010) and Faith Lutheran Middle School and High School (1998).

 Development commences on The Willows village

 A 731-acre mixed-use residential village, The Willows includes single- and multi-family neighborhoods; Willow Creek, a guard-gated custom home community; The Willows Community Center; The Willows Park, Willows Paseo Park and Spotted Leaf Park; D’Vorre and Hal Ober Elementary School (2000); Faith Lutheran Academy and Preschool (2002); Temple Beth Sholom (2000) and Faith Community Lutheran Church (2002).

 Development commences on the village of Red Rock Country Club